Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Introduction

-In Pan and Zhou \cite{pan-zhou-2008}, Assumption \eqref{ass1-BS} has been relaxed under an additional assumption on matrix $R_n$, which somehow enforces structural conditions on $R_n$ (in particular, these conditions are satisfied if matrix $R_n$ is diagonal).
-In Hachem et al. \cite{kammoun-et-al-CLT-2008,hachem-et-al-clt-2012}, CLTs have been established for specific linear statistics of interest in information theory, with general entries and (possibly non-centered) covariance random matrices with a variance profile.
-In Bao et al. \cite{pan-CLT-MIMO-preprint-2013}, the CLT is established for the white model (where $R_n$ is equal to the identity matrix) with general entries with finite fourth moment, featuring terms in the covariance proportional to the square of the second non-absolute moment and to the fourth cumulant.
+In Pan and Zhou \cite{pan-zhou-2008}, assumption (1) has been relaxed under an additional assumption on matrix $R_n$, which somehow enforces structural conditions on $R_n$ (in particular, these conditions are satisfied if matrix $R_n$ is diagonal).
+In Hachem et al. \cite{kammoun-et-al-CLT-2008,hachem-et-al-clt-2012}, CLTs have been established for specific linear statistics of interest in information theory, with general entries and (possibly noncentered) covariance random matrices with a variance profile.
+In Bao et al. \cite {pan-CLT-MIMO-preprint-2013}, the CLT is established for the white model (where $R_n$ is equal to the identity matrix) with general entries with finite fourth moment, featuring terms in the covariance proportional to the square of the second nonabsolute moment and to the fourth cumulant.

 In Lytova and Pastur \cite{lytova-pastur-aop-2009} and Shcherbina \cite{shcherbina-2011}, both assumptions have been relaxed for the white model.
-In this case, it has been proved that mild integrability conditions over the Fourier transform of $f$ was enough to establish the CLT.
-In Bai et al. \cite{bai-wang-2010}, fluctuations for the white model are addressed as well, for non-analytic functions $f$.
-Following Shcherbina's ideas, Guédon et al. \cite{guedon-preprint-2013} establish a CLT for linear statistics of large covariance matrices with vectors with log-concave distribution.
+In \cite{lytova-pastur-aop-2009}, it has been proved that mild integrability conditions over the Fourier transform of $f$ was enough to establish the CLT.
+In Bai et al. \cite{bai-wang-2010}, fluctuations for the white model are addressed as well, for nonanalytic functions $f$.
+Following Shcherbina's ideas, Gu\'{e}don et al. \cite{2014-guedon-et-al} establish a CLT for linear statistics of large covariance matrices with vectors with log-concave distribution.
 Following Lytova and Pastur, Yao \cite{yao-PhD-2013} relaxes the analyticity assumption in \cite{bai-silverstein-aop-2004} by using interpolation techniques and Fourier transforms.
-We follow here a different approach, inspired from Bordenave \cite{bordenave-personal-comm-2013}.
+We follow here a different approach, inspired from Bordenave \cite {bordenave-personal-comm-2013}.